pretenda/SMPSUBreakout/README.md

 # SMPSUBreakout

 This is a breakout board for the TI LM2596 SIMPLE SWITCHER Power Converter.
-This is the first pass, I have not tested it yet.
-I will update this file when I have tested it and everything is working OK.

 Here are the components required for building this circuit: